 Fertile Farms and Family Values

-Situated between Santa Barbara and Sacramento boasts some of the world’s most fertile farmland.
-The region is renowned for its production of almonds, walnuts, olives, tomatoes, cherries, pears, apricots, dried plums and much more.
-Of course, Napa Valley and Santa Ynez Valley are famous for cultivating wine grapes of the utmost quality.
-With an established transportation infrastructure including major highways, railroads, airports and seaports, this region is conveniently located for the distribution of goods.
+When traveling North and South of Sacramento boasts some of the world’s most fertile farmland.
+The region is renowned for its production of almonds, walnuts, olives, tomatoes, cherries, pears, apricots, dried plums, and much more.
+Of course, Napa Valley is famous for cultivating wine grapes of the utmost quality.
+With an established transportation infrastructure including major highways, railroads, airports, and seaports, this region is conveniently located for the distribution of goods.
 In addition to a flourishing economy, this region offers a full range of recreational opportunities and amenities.

 In Northern California, over 60 percent of the land in in the region between San Francisco and Sacramento is used for agricultural and ranch purposes.
 Operations vary from small, family-owned farms to large, corporate entities.
 Food processing plants and seed production companies also make up a significant portion of the local economy.
 Yolo County is home to the University of California, Davis, one of the world’s leading agricultural research institutions.
 Area residents believe strongly in buying locally grown food, and nearly every community has its own farmer’s market or produce stand.
 A shift toward sustainable farming practices has gained momentum in recent years, prompting the emergence of more and more organic operations, as well.
 In fact, the world’s largest processor of organic walnuts can be found in Solano County.